pokerfuse online poker news

 Will FanDuel Poker replace PokerStars in the US?

-What states might FanDuel Poker launch in?
+What states will FanDuel Poker launch in?

 Will FanDuel Poker offer shared liquidity across states?